 This tycoon’s foray into politics signals one more – maybe the last – attempt by one more “professional” person to make sweeping claims about personal efficiency.
 George Bush and Sarah Palin are examples of persons with governor experience but what a disappointment both have been!

 If Muslims can be deemed offensive and be banned from entering the United States what other group may find itself facing a ban or some other sanction?
 What is the trumphoon saying about Muslims born and raised in the United States?
 Respect for the law is paramount in the USA so somebody had better soon shake the trumphoon from his stupor and let the American people conduct their election without inflammatory, hateful, and crude terminology.
 If not the temple comes down with a crash and American greatness will almost instantly be visible across the globe as oppression, tyranny, prostitution, torture, and with the exception of (to quote an American president) a few “points of light” sheer buffoonery.
-Finally we will see the American heart rejoicing that they have a trump card, one that is as wild as wild cards come, so wide as to close the door on America’s population and community-building matrices.
+Finally we will see the American heart rejoicing that they have a trump card, one that is as wild as wild cards come, so wild as to close the door on America’s population and community-building matrices.
 Sheer buffoonery has reached high places and defies evaluation.